 ::sapi::v::Ptr object that can be used in SAPI Library function

-::sapi::v::Array template allow to wrap both existing arrays of elements,
+::sapi::v::Array template allows to wrap both existing arrays of elements,

 as well as dynamically create one for you (please take a look at its